 Things To Consider Before Streaming On Twitch From PC, PS4, & Xbox One

 A lot of different users are on Twitch and as you can imagine the channels get extremely varied from some that are dedicated to ASMR, gambling, and of course gaming!
-We are going to go through a few extra things for your consideration before you go diving into your new Twitch stream.
+We are going to go through a few extra things for your consideration before you go diving into your new Twitch streams.

 With Twitch featuring millions of streamers, you need to consider how you are going to stand out.
-Your niche could be your high levels of skill, glowing personality, or some whacky looking character idea where you would dress up.
+Your niche could be your high levels of skill, glowing personality, or some whacky-looking character idea where you would dress up.
 Think about what sets you apart from the rest and run with it!

-Once you begin you won't automatically be a Twitch partner, in fact, you will have to complete what Twitch calls 'The Path to Partner' achievement which is in the achievements dashboard.
-This isn't the only way to become a partner though and if you demonstrate a large or engaged viewership you have a shot also.
+Once you start streaming you won’t automatically be a Twitch partner, in fact, you will have to complete what Twitch calls ‘The Path to Partner’ achievement which is in the achievements dashboard.
+This isn’t the only way to become a partner though and if you demonstrate a large or engaged viewership you have a shot also.

 Tips To Grow Your Twitch Channel

 Growing a channel can take many years and you will often only see a dramatic increase in viewership after a lot of work and dedication has gone into bringing a consistent channel to the public.
-If you start to gain traction on Twitch you could be offered a partnership which brings the benefits of monetizing your channel and gaining some of that broadcasting revenue.
+If you start to gain traction on Twitch you could be offered a partnership that brings the benefits of monetizing your channel and gaining some of that broadcasting revenue.